Community Associations

 Radiation Research Society

 Radiation Research Society (RRS) seeks to advance radiation research in all disciplines of science and medicine.
-They achieve this mission through fostering collaboration among the community of researchers, disseminating scientific knowledge in radiation science, promoting equity, and furthering diversity and inclusion in radiation research.
-Its Scholars in Training Committee has a number of initiatives to promote diversity, equity and inclusion.
+They achieve this mission through fostering collaboration among the community of researchers and disseminating scientific knowledge in radiation science.
+This includes through its Scholars in Training Committee.

 National Society of Black Physicists